Ultimate Fighting Championship: Pride acquisition and integration

-In Japan, Mixed Martial Arts took a separate, yet convergent evolution, with origins in "shoot wrestling", a form of Professional wrestling which had more realistic-looking moves and matches while deemphasizing theatrical elements.
+In Japan, Mixed Martial Arts took a separate, yet convergent evolution, with origins in "shoot wrestling", a form of professional wrestling which had more realistic-looking moves and matches while deemphasizing theatrical elements.
 Promotions like Shooto and Pancrase discarded the scripts and were already putting on hybrid fighting shows with real fights by the time the UFC was founded.
-This resulted in the creation of PRIDE Fighting Championships in 1997.
+This culminated in the creation of Pride Fighting Championships in 1997.
 At its height, Pride was the world's most popular MMA promotion, and helped to popularize the sport in Japan and in the world.
 Having high attendances on large sports arenas and watched by millions of spectators through free-to-air and pay-per-view television.
 Meanwhile, the UFC was struggling with political persecution, low pay-per-view sales, and doing events in backwater casinos.
-Most of UFC's best fighters would leave to fight in Japan instead due better pay and prestige.
+At that time, many of UFC's best fighters would leave to fight in Pride or other Japanese organizations instead due better pay and prestige.